mozilla-services/syncstorage-rs/docs/src/tools/payload-offload-infrastructure.md

 2. **A dedicated Spanner metadata database.** The change stream connector keeps its partition state in a Spanner database of its own.
-   Dev shares `syncdb-dev` for convenience; stage and prod should each get a separate database, for example `syncdb-pldf-meta-stage`, so the connector holds no write access to the syncstorage database.
+   Each environment should get a separate database, for example `syncdb-pldf-meta-stage`, so the connector holds no write access to the syncstorage database.
 This is a cloudops-infra change.

 3. **DDL.** Apply the change stream and the `payload_link_reader` role to the target database.
 See [Out-of-band steps](#out-of-band-steps).